-In the normal day-to-day business operations of a company, there is a need for the occasional out-of-pocket spending by an employee.
-This need is increased when your employees travel, host events, or work closely with customers.
-Do you have a plan to effectively manage employee expenses and reimbursement?
+In the normal day-to-day business operations of a company, employees will occasionally spend their own money.
+Out-of-pocket expenses increase when your employees travel, host events, or work closely with customers.
+Do you have a plan to effectively manage employee reimbursements?

 Without a solid expense policy, employees can be loath to spend on the company’s behalf—or they may spend with abandon, assuming it will be reimbursed in full.
 The company can lose track of spending, encounter unexpected employee expenses after the fact, and end up with unhappy and untrusting employees.
-A proper expense policy and reimbursement plan can solve these problems, and today we’ll show you how.
+An enforceable expense policy and reimbursement plan can solve these problems, and today we’ll show you how.

 What is an expense reimbursement policy?

 A business expense reimbursement policy is a set of rules or guidelines for paying back employees when they spend their own money for the company.
-Your company reimbursement policy can include approved expenses, expense budgets, how expenses are documented and submitted, and how employees are paid back for their out-of-pocket expenses.
+Your company reimbursement policy can include approved expenses, budgets, documentation, submission, and the payback process.

 A reimbursement policy protects both employees and the company from misuse of funds and lack of trust.
 A well-executed policy will reimburse employees in a timely manner and help the company stay on top of budgets and books without the unpleasant surprise of owing an employee extra money.

 - How much they can spend

 - How to document expenses